vdanielb/RecipesAnalysis/README.md

 Still, we believe our final model isn't very accurate.
 It's still off by 26 minutes on average, after all.
 We believe the model is still inaccurate because the published recipes on food.com don't have proper checks or consistent guidelines, which makes it possible for recipes to contain inaccurate information.
 However, we've included every possible feature that is both in our dataset, and a person could "know" before starting to cook.
 Any more than this wouldn't be feasible with our limited compute and dataset.

 # Fairness Analysis
+Since food.com is an American website, we decide to see if our model works better on American recipes vs non-American recipes.

+We observe that non-American RMSE is higher than American RMSE, so our hypothesis test will be:
+- **Null hypothesis:** Our model's RMSE is the same for American recipes and non-American recipes
+- **Alternative hypothesis:** Our model's RMSE is higher for non-American recipes than for American recipes
+- **Test statistic:** RMSE in non-American recipes - RMSE in American recipes
+- **Significance level:** 0.05

+<iframe src="assets/fairness_permtest.html" width="800" height="600"></iframe>

+**Our P-value is 0.355, which is higher than 0.05, so we fail to reject the null hypothesis**.
+This suggests that our model's RMSE is the same for American recipes and non-American recipes, and is therefore fair between American recipes and non-American recipes.